 Managing a rapidly changing technology environment and developing at an accelerating pace is no small feat.

-To address this gap, and fuel their success, many organizations are adopting Agile development and automation.
+To address this gap, and fuel their success, many organisations are adopting Agile development and automation.

 In fact, 68% of companies identify agility as one of the most important strategies for success.

 And, the top benefits of adopting agile include flexibility, speed, and quality: